 - Are you able to load all the same data feeds into your modeling environment as you load into production?

 Even though the current situation is uncharted waters for everyone, by having clarity on the answers to the above questions, sales comp teams will have the confidence to execute the required changes.
-This then gives sales leaders and sales reps a clear understanding of new goals and changes, as well as the impact to them.
+This then gives sales leaders and sales reps a clear understanding of new sales predictions and changes, as well as the impact to them.

 As you navigate this challenging time, OpenSymmetry has published a white paper on best practices for managing sales performance management solutions amidst the changes.
 Download the full OpenSymmetry SPM white paper here.